natalierobbins/firebase-tutorial/README.md

             ├── experiment.js
 ├── storage.rules
 ```
-We'll focus on the ```public``` folder first, since this is the only thing you should need to change.
+You should only need to change files inside the public folder -- the rules I have already defined for you outside of it should work.
+Anywhere that requires your attention in a template file will have a ```TODO``` comment by it.
 ### index.html
 The only thing you HAVE to change here is your experiment title.
 Feel free to add any additional ```.css``` files or ```.js``` files as needed.

-This is also home to all of your packages; they're imported using the ```<script></script>``` tags.
-While you shouldn't need any more Firebase modules, you will likely need to import jsPsych plugins.
+This is also home to all of your jQuery, Underscore, and jsPsych packages; they're imported using the ```<script></script>``` tags.
+You will likely need to import more jsPsych plugins.
 For the sake of any beginners following this tutorial, we will be using CDN-hosted scripts; feel free to overhaul this structure and download everything via ```npm``` if you know how to do that :)

-We'll worry about importing jsPsych plugins later!
+We'll worry about importing jsPsych plugins later in the tutorial!
-### /resources/data
+### data/
 This folder should hold any external files you might need to load into your experiment (audio, images, etc.).
 While you don't need to create a new subfolder to hold these files, it's nice to have them all in one place (so, for instance, you could create a ```/public/resources/data/images```).
 If your experiment soley consists of simple text stimuli, however, I would simply include the text in your stimuli.json file, which I discuss below.
 ### stimuli.json
 As of right now, your data stimuli.json is an example skeleton -- do what you will with the starter structure.
 This file should hold your experiment "outline" and any insertable data, such as written instructions; this will do wonders for your code readability and organization.
 Here is a (slightly modified) example from Matthew Kramer's tutorial that works very well.